Bob Bailor: Toronto Blue Jays

 The Toronto Blue Jays made Bailor the second overall pick in the 1976 Major League Baseball expansion draft.
 It is sometimes reported that he did not have an everyday position, and at the beginning of the year this was true—in April he was used at shortstop, left field and center field.
 However, Bailor was the team's regular shortstop from late April through mid-July, and then was moved to center field, becoming their everyday centerfielder until he was injured in late August.
 Bailor was out of action for a month, from August 22 to September 22; when he returned for the team's final nine games starting September 23, he was their regular left fielder.

 In 1977, Bailor appeared in 122 games, and logged 523 plate appearances his rookie season in Toronto.
 He led the team in hits, (154) stolen bases (15), runs scored (62), and his .310 batting average set an expansion team record.
 He had ten assists from the outfield in just 537 innings, and was named to the Topps Rookie All-Star team at shortstop despite the fact that he only appeared in 53 games at short.
 On April 20, the New York Yankees' Sparky Lyle struck Bailor out for the first time in his major league career.
 Bailor had batted a record 51 times before striking out for the first time.
-Amongst players who had enough at-bats to qualify, for the 1977 season he finished finished fourth in the majors in at-bats per strikeout ratio.
+Amongst players who had enough at-bats to qualify, for the 1977 season he finished fourth in the majors in at-bats per strikeout ratio.